marco-interact/colmap-mvp/README.md

-# DoMapping - 3D Reconstruction Platform
+# Colmap App - 3D Reconstruction Platform

 A modern Next.js 14 application for 3D reconstruction using COLMAP, built with TypeScript and TailwindCSS.